Safety Tips While Camping In Bear Country

 - Stand your ground against an approaching bear.
 Some bears are actually aggressive but more commonly they are looking for a food handout.
 Try to deter the bear by yelling or throwing small rocks in the direction of the bear.
 NEVER feed a bear.

 - If the bear continues to approach, get out your bear spray and be ready to use it when the bear is about 30 feet away.
+CAUTION: Some National Parks and other agencies prohibit the use of bear spray so check the local regulations before you go!

 - Never run, climb a tree or play dead.